jkasu/BC-CarPool/Read.md

-Please contribute to the project if you think this can be done better in anyway :)
+Please contribute to the project to make it better in anyway :)